raphaelfrei/set-static_ip-windows/README.md

-# set-static_ip-windows
+# Set Static IP on Windows 10

-Set an Static IP with CMD on Windows 10
+Set an Static IP with CMD on Windows 10.

+(requires admin access)